joyeusenoelle/GuideToMastodon/README.md

 * Health discussions
 * Punchlines to jokes
 * Long posts that might otherwise fill up people's timelines
+* Commentary on discussions that are going on elsewhere in the fediverse, often with the CW "meta" or "discourse"

 Some common abbreviations you'll find in CWs are: